Project-Herophilus/Project-Herophilus-Assets/Platform-Content/ImplementationGuides/HL7.md

 | anonymize                   | Future setting: for enabling anonymization to occur                                                                                                  |

 ## Command Line Argument Passing
 Alternatively, want to have a few unique ways to do this.
-This will overrise one specific property via a command line:
+This will override one specific property via a command line:
 ```
 java -jar <jarfile>.jar --server.port=8888
 ```
 to run a seperate specific application.properties file.
-In the example beloe the file is is in the config diretory one level above where the jar is located, you can implement that through the following
+In the example beloe the file is in the config directory one level above where the jar is located, you can implement that through the following
 command:
 ```